saracward/ruby_enumerables_lab/README.md

-## Ruby Enumerable Lab

-- Follow the directions in the `enumerables.rb` file

 ## Explore Ruby Methods

-- On your own, explore some of Rubys methods!
+- All members of the breakout room  will work to both explore and document all of the Ruby methods including in [ruby-methods-exploration.md](ruby-methods-exploration.md)

+## Ruby Algos

+- Once you have finished documenting Ruby methods work on the algos in [enumerables.rb](enumerables.rb)